elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ...>   {:error, reason} -> IO.puts("Error: #{reason}")
 ...> end
 ```

-At the end of the day, it's up to your application to decide if an error while opening a file is exceptional or not.
-That's why Elixir doesn't impose exceptions on `File.read/1` and many other functions.
-Instead, it leaves it up to the developer to choose the best way to proceed.

 For the cases where you do expect a file to exist (and the lack of that file is truly an *error*) you may use `File.read!/1`: